Richard Carrier: Critiques of Mythicism

 James McGrath notes that Carrier's view of a celestial Jesus dying in outer space, never on earth, comes from a mythicist interpretation of Ascension of Isaiah and was central to Earl Doherty's mythicist view.
-McGrath states that the text is a later text that includes a descent to earth and fits more with a Docetic view than mythicism.
+According to McGrath, the text is a later one that includes a descent to earth and fits more with a Docetic view than mythicism.

-Christopher Hansen observed that Carrier believes Jews already believed in a preexisting a supernatural son of God named Jesus based Philo's interpretation Zech.
-6.12.
-However, Hansen argues that his argument relies on weak arguments and no evidence.
-He states, following Daniel Gullotta, "there is not a single instance of a recorded celestial angel or Logos figure named Jesus/Joshua in ancient Jewish literature."
+Christopher Hansen observed that Carrier believes Jews already believed in a preexisting a supernatural son of God named Jesus based on Philo's interpretation of Zechariah 6:12.
+Hansen argues that this view is supported by weak arguments and no evidence.
+Following Daniel Gullotta, Hansen writes, "there is not a single instance of a recorded celestial angel or Logos figure named Jesus/Joshua in ancient Jewish literature."

 Professor Emeritus Larry Hurtado of the University of Edinburgh writes that, contrary to Carrier's claims, Philo of Alexandria never refers to an archangel named "Jesus".
-Hurtado also states that the Apostle Paul clearly believed Jesus to have been a real man who lived on earth, and that the deities of pagan saviour cults, such as Isis and Osiris, were not transformed in their devotees' ideas from heavenly deities to actual people living on earth.
+Hurtado also says that Paul clearly believed Jesus to have been a real man who lived on earth, and that the deities of pagan savior cults, such as Isis and Osiris, were not transformed in their devotees' ideas from heavenly deities to actual people living on earth.

-Similar criticisms were voiced by Simon Gathercole of Cambridge, who concludes that Carrier's arguments, and more broadly, the mythicist positions on different aspects of Paul's letters, are contradicted by the historical data, and that Paul's description of Jesus' life on Earth, his personality and family, tend to establish that Paul regarded Jesus as a natural person, rather than an allegorical figure.
-According to Christopher Hansen, Carrier's understanding of Romans 1:3 as meaning that Jesus was born in heaven by God from a "cosmic sperm bank" is not supported by the Jewish or Christian sources and not supported even by the scholars that Carrier cites to make his argument.
+Similar criticism was made by Simon Gathercole of Cambridge, who concludes that Carrier's arguments, and more broadly, the mythicist positions on different aspects of Paul's letters, are contradicted by the historical data, and that Paul's description of Jesus' life on Earth, his personality and family, establish that Paul viewed Jesus as a natural person, not an allegorical figure.
+According to Hansen, Carrier's understanding of Romans 1:3 as meaning that Jesus was born in heaven by God from a "cosmic sperm bank" is not supported by Jewish or Christian sources or even by the scholars Carrier cites.